After The Birth (Postnatal)

 If your baby still finds it hard to settle a wrap may help.
 It is thought a wrap lessens baby's involuntary movements giving a sense of security and promoting a state of calm.
 Use a light material [usually cotton] ensuring arms are above waist level and hip movement is not restricted.
 It is important to choose options that are safe and suit you and your baby.
 If your baby does not calm [during the day] after an attempt to settle and becomes too distressed, get your baby up and continue your daily routine.
 If your baby remains unsettled ask for help from family, friends, the Child and Family Health Nurse or local doctor.

-For safety ensure the cot sides are completely raised whenever the baby is left unattended in it
+For safety ensure the cot sides are completely raised whenever the baby is left unattended in it There are three main ways to reduce the risk of SIDS:

 1. Put your baby on their back to sleep, from birth.